publication date June 6, 2024:

 and webmaster for zebras54

-My name is Dominique Hoffman, and this website first went online during Easter 2002, when I was living in Austria.
+This website first went online during Easter 2002, when I was living in Austria.
 I updated it from the computer room at Vienna University and the Karlsplatz Cybercafé.
 It was originally hosted by Geocities.
+Zebras54 HQ moved to Belfast in 2003 and then to Normandy in 2017.
+It is currently being refurbished.

 As a novelist, I’ve published: